bencode/yield-cache/README.md

 // it should used in generator function function* () {
-  // call with cackeKey and yieldable object var item = yield* cache(cacheKey, Generator or GeneratorFunction or Functin that return Promise);
+  // call with cackeKey and yieldable object const item = yield* cache(cacheKey, Generator or GeneratorFunction or Functin that return Promise);
 }
 ```